BitBoxSwiss/bitbox-wallet-app/README.md

 Check outdated dependencies `cd frontends/web && yarn outdated` and `yarn upgrade modulename@specificversion`.

-### Production build

-To build the standalone desktop app, run `make qt-linux` inside Docker (see below) or `make qt-osx` on a Mac.
-Cross compilation is not supported yet.

 ### CI

 Run `make ci` to run all static analysis tools and tests.